 “Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you”.
 (Ephesians 4:32)

-I read a quote from a book a few years ago which I have always remembered.
-It said “Whenever faced with the decision between being kind or being right always choose kind”.
+I read a quote from a book a few years ago that I have always remembered.
+It said, “Whenever faced with the decision between being kind or being right always choose kind”.
 I like that a lot.

 Being kind doesn’t mean being meek, or refusing to confront the hard stuff.
 But if kindness is a characteristic then the person will value the relationship above the issue.
 It means that during tough conversations they will take the time to express themselves in a way that doesn’t crush the other person.
 We could all do with a little more kindness in this world – and especially in our interactions with one another in marriage.

 I guess the reason I say forgiveness is because when we live in close proximity to one another we have the power to hurt one another unintentionally.
 If we hold onto grudges then we are in for a rough ride.

 “Be tolerant with one another and forgive one another whenever any of you has a complaint against someone else.
 You must forgive one another just as the Lord has forgiven you.”
 (Colossians 3:12-13)

 It’s a command, it isn’t optional.
 I’m sure one of the reasons God told us we must forgive is because it’s countercultural.
 Our culture will tell us to get even, to fight for our rights, and to seek vengeance.
 I remember when our daughter Natasha died, all of a sudden the struggle was very real; everything I knew in my head about biblical forgiveness had to suddenly be worked out in my heart.
 My battle was a hard war to fight, but every time I chose to forgive, a little bit of the pain was released until it didn’t have the power to control me.